Seriously Risky Business Newsletter

 This week's long read

-Another long read worth your time is this thoroughly researched Wired feature.
-It provides a vivid character study of the scammer that hacked the Telegram accounts of Brazil’s most powerful politicians in 2019.
-It’s the story of an opportunistic scammer, initially motivated by petty grievance and self-interest, who convinces himself that he’s hacking for a political cause.
-He’s a slippery unit, though, so best to take everything he’s said with a big grain of salt.
+This Wired feature provides a vivid character study of the scammer that hacked the Telegram accounts of Brazil's most powerful politicians in 2019.
+It's the story of an opportunistic scammer, initially motivated by petty grievance and self-interest, who convinces himself that he's hacking for a political cause.
+He's a slippery unit, though, so best to take everything he's said with a big grain of salt.